aprilsoftware/ipchanger-daemon/README.md

 ipchanger-daemon is a deamon that automatically updates AWS security group rules with the current public dynamic IP address.

-It could be helpfull when you want to access your EC2 VMs only from your dynamic public IP.
+It could be helpfull when you want to access your EC2 VMs only from your dynamic public IP which changes from time to time.